phatograph/blog-octopress/source/_posts/2013-06-07-angelhackbkk.markdown

 The event itself was well arranged, interesting and fun, but surely has a way to go forward.
-IMHO it would be nice if there could be more technical session and presentation.
-Only couple projects were presented to the audiences, would be great if we could know them all, but that takes time.
+IMHO it would be nice if there were more technical sessions and presentation.
+Only couple of projects were presented to the audiences, would be great if we could know them all, but that takes time.
 Perhaps it would be nice if the event would be expanded to Fri-Sun.
 We would have more room for cool things.

-There're also sponsored prince, for example this time Google Developer offered an awesome price and it wasn't related to the grand price.
+There're also sponsored prices, for example, this time Google Developer offered an awesome price and it wasn't related to the grand price.
 So if you plan to win these sponsored ones.
-Building the apps that focus on their services give you a better shot.
+Building the apps that focus on their services gives you a better shot.

-And to remind myself, for the limited working time like this planning is very important.
+And to remind myself, for the limited working time like this, planning is very important.
 Sky is not a limit but your stamina is.
 I constantly coded for 10 hours and went exhausted (beers could help here ;) for real).
 If you plan for a big thing you may not be able to make it.
 Focus on the main